Manhattan Neighborhood Network Policies

 MNN does not prescreen programming.

-MNN from all content issues arising from the airing of Sponsor’s program on MNN’s distribution networks, including but not limited to channels and online/digital streams.
-All Program Agreements must include the Sponsor’s and/or Community Producer’s name
+By submitting any content to MNN for distribution on MNN, Sponsors agree to the program agreement terms outlined below, and indemnify MNN from all content issues arising from the airing of Sponsor’s program on MNN’s distribution networks, including but not limited to channels and online/digital streams.

 MNN will, to the best of its ability, provide channel time as requested on MNN 1-5, MNN’s designated public access channels, on a first-come, first-served basis, subject to MNN’s policies and guidelines and consistent with MNN’s theming of the public access channels and/or the technical characteristics of the channels.

-For instance, Sponsors submitting programming for the HD channel must meet the technical requirements of the channel.
-See: http://bit.ly/HDTechRequirements
+For instance, Sponsors submitting programming for the HD channel must meet the technical requirements of the HD channel.
+See the HD Technical Requirement section of the Upload a Show page here: https://www.mnn.org/upload.

 In addition, a portion of the designated public access channels may provide local viewers with MNN-created programming mainly for local residents.
 MNN gives highest priority to program schedule requests from Manhattan residents and organizations.